 - Peer networks help boost personal and professional development, but more research is required to understand how to scale their impact.

-- Training programmes for civil servants are one component of a broader process of capacity building.
+- Training programs for civil servants are one component of a broader process of capacity building.

 - Strategic assessments should be reframed in participatory terms to promote ownership of results and follow-up actions.

-- Leadership programmes should incorporate a degree of flexibility, and plans should be adapted as external circumstances change.
+- Leadership programs should incorporate a degree of flexibility, and plans should be adapted as external circumstances change.